goharbor/harbor/docs/user_guide.md

 export DOCKER_CONTENT_TRUST=1
 export DOCKER_CONTENT_TRUST_SERVER=https://10.117.169.182:4443
 ```
-If you are using a self-signed cert, make sure to copy the CA cert into ```/etc/docker/certs.d/10.117.169.182``` and ```$HOME/.docker/tls/10.117.169.182:4443/```. when an images is signed, it is shown in the Web UI.
+If you are using a self-signed cert, make sure to copy the CA cert into ```/etc/docker/certs.d/10.117.169.182``` and ```$HOME/.docker/tls/10.117.169.182:4443/```.
+When an images is signed, it is indicated in the Web UI.
 **Note: Replace "10.117.169.182" with the IP address or domain name of your Harbor node.
-In order to use content trust,HTTPS must be enabled in Harbor.**
+In order to use content trust, HTTPS must be enabled in Harbor.**

-When an image is signed, it has a tick show in UI; otherwise,a cross is displayed instead.
+When an image is signed, it has a tick shown in UI; otherwise, a cross is displayed instead.
 ![browse project](img/content_trust.png)